Environmentalists. Compliance Specialists. Business Partners. Educators. Campaigners. Innovators.

 Whether it’s showcasing fat traps, performing audits, or bringing to life the problem with real case studies – education is key to unlocking prevention.

-From ITV stories to TV shows like Rip Off Britain – we’re proud to be seen as FOG zealots, because we know the cost of ignoring this issue – to both businesses and the environment.
+From ITV stories to TV shows like Rip Off Britain – we’re proud to be seen as zealots, because we know the cost of ignoring this issue – to both businesses and the environment.
 But equally we know that publicity campaigns drive changes in behaviour.

 We’re excited about the future and the opportunity to re-use the fats, oils and grease (FOG) we dispose of – in a sustainable way.
 For example, by generating renewable energy.